Guo Moruo: As a communist leader

 With the onset of the Cultural Revolution in 1966, Guo became an early target of persecution.
 To save face, he wrote a public self-criticism and declared that all his previous works were in error and should be burned.
 He then turned to writing poetry praising Mao's wife Jiang Qing and the Cultural Revolution and also denounced former friends and colleagues as counterrevolutionaries.
 However, this was not enough to protect his family.
 Two of his sons, Guo Minying and Guo Shiying, "committed suicide" in 1967 and 1968 following "criticism" or persecution by Red Guards.
 He copied one of their diaries by hand in a form of penance.

+Guo Moruo's desk when he was the president of the University of Science and Technology of China, displayed at USTC History Museum.

 Because of his loyalty to Mao, he survived the Cultural Revolution and received commendation by the chairman at the 9th National Congress of the Chinese Communist Party in April 1969.
 By the early 1970s, he had regained most of his influence.
 He enjoyed all the privileges of the highest-ranking party elites, including residence in a manor house once owned by a Qing official, a staff of assigned servants, a state limousine, and other perks.
 Guo also maintained a large collection of antique furniture and curios in his home.

-In 1978, following Mao's death and the fall of the Gang of Four, the 85 year old Guo, as he lay dying in a Beijing hospital, penned a poem denouncing the Gang.
+In 1978, following Mao's death and the fall of the Gang of Four, the 85-year-old Guo, as he lay dying in a Beijing hospital, penned a poem denouncing the Gang.